openfin/dotnet-demo/README.md

 ## Run Locally

 ```
-To run this hit F5 or Start in the top bar within Visual Studio
+To run the application hit F5 on the keyboard or start in visual studio
-Hit the run button of F5 to run the ribbon code
 ```

 # Disclaimers

 This is an open source project and all are encouraged to contribute.

-# License

-This project has an XXX license.

 # Support

-Please enter an issue in the repo for any questions or problems
+Please raise an issue in the repo for any questions or problems